 The boy’s parents, two black middle class residents of Tulsa, rush through the streets and dodge bullets as they ship their young son off to safety.
-It is June 1921, and they are trying to survive the (nonfiction) Tulsa race riot.
+It is June 1921, and they are trying to survive the (nonfiction) Tulsa race massacre.

 This is likely not the Watchmen one was expecting to see when it was announced that Damon Lindelof would be adapting the popular graphic novel for the small screen.
 Since its inception and resultant early buzz, the show has been shrouded in mystery, and after watching the pilot, viewers are going to have questions.
 HBO‘s version of the story is not directly shaped from the source material, but rather, it is an original take based on a few key figures from the Watchmen universe.
 Understanding Lindelof’s decisions here could have something to do with the show’s Tulsa setting.